All-Origin/Knowledge-Base/README.md

-# 🧠 Brainz Documentation Hub – Team Overview & Structure
+# 🧠 Junior Ai Documentation Hub – Team Overview & Structure

-Welcome to the **Brainz Organization’s Unified Documentation Hub**, powered by **Docusaurus** 🦖.
-This is the centralized, structured, and versioned space where all teams within the Brainz ecosystem maintain high-quality technical documentation, specifications, integration guides, and internal APIs.
+Welcome to the **Junior Ai Organization’s Unified Documentation Hub**, powered by **Docusaurus** 🦖.
+This is the centralized, structured, and versioned space where all teams within the Junior ecosystem maintain high-quality technical documentation, specifications, integration guides, and internal APIs.

 ---